dharmeshrao/dharmeshrao/README.md

  <p style="display:flex; align-items: center"> <img src="https://img.icons8.com/color/48/000000/user-male-circle--v2.png"/> About Me </p> <p>I am a FullStack Developer and a curious person who loves to know how different things work together.
 I love to BUILD STUFF and connect with people smarter than me!
-When I am not smashing the keyboard, you will find me playing pubg, reading or watching netflix.
+When I am not smashing the keyboard, you will find me playing pubg, reading or watching netflix.</p>
-Currently I am a student at Masai School.</p>

-- 👨‍💻 Check my projects and portfolio **[Dharmesh](https://portfolio-dharmeshrao.vercel.app/)**

 - 🌱 I’m currently learning **Data Structures and Algorithms.**